Shebahati/roadmap.sh-python-projects/README.md

 ## Projects List

-1. [Task Tracker CLI](./task-tracker/) – A command-line task manager.
+1. [Task Tracker CLI](./task-tracker/) – A command-line task manager: https://roadmap.sh/projects/task-tracker
 2. *More to come...*

 ## 🛠How to Run